 Following isSound, I worked with the DAISY for All Project, which took me to Japan, Thailand, Tunisia and throughout Europe in support of open standards and software for information accessibility.
 During this time, the importance of communicating preparedness information to people with disabilities was highlighted by 9/11 and the Indian Ocean Tsunami of 2004, and led to my growing involvement with research in disaster and ICT.
 I returned to graduate school in Cognitive Science at the University of Jyväskylä (Finland), and completed my PhD examining failures in warning and alarm design.
 At Jyväskylä, I held the position of Senior Researcher in the Department of Mathematical Information Technology and focused on emergency communications and notification research, and specifically, the design of accessible, multimodal notifications, primarily via mobile phones.

 I have been invited expert to the W3C WAI User Agent Accessibility Working Group and the HTML Working Group’s Accessibility Task Force, and have previously been chair of the WAI Research and Development Interest Group, a member of the SMIL Working Group, member of the ANSI NISO Z39.86 Digital Talking Book Committee and chair of its original File Format Working Group, member of the Open eBook Publication Structure Working Group, among others.
-Currently, I co-chair the DIAGRAM Center’s Standards Working Group, participate in the W3C Research and Development Working Group, and serve as the W3C Advisory Committee member for ETS.
-I have also begun contributing to the IMS Global Learning Consortium’s Accessible Portable Item Profile (APIP) standard and participate in the IMS/IDPF EDUPUB standards effort, with a focus on accessible interactive assessments within eBooks.
+Currently, I participate in the W3C Web Content Accessibility Guidelines Working Group, and serve as the W3C Advisory Committee member for ETS.
+I also participate in IMS Global Learning Consortium standards work, where I co-chair the Accessible Assessments Task Force.
+Finally, I serve on the DIAGRAM Center Advisory Committee.

 Note: This is a personal weblog.
 The opinions expressed here represent my own and not those of my employer.